 Clay allows prompt constraints that ensure brand-safe output:

-Tone control: instruct AI to be concise, consultative, or neutral
+- Tone control: instruct AI to be concise, consultative, or neutral.

-Length limits: prevent bloated or multi-paragraph outputs
+- Length limits: prevent bloated or multi-paragraph outputs.

-Guardrails: ensure the AI never writes if key signals are missing
+- Guardrails: ensure the AI never writes if key signals are missing.

 For upstream list building that feeds these prompts, see our guide on building signal-based prospecting workflows.